 - Deadheading: certain air crewmen may enter the United States as deadhead crew with a B-1 visa

-You must demonstrate the following in order to be eligible to obtain a B-1 visa:
+You must demonstrate the following in order to be eligible for a B-1 visa:

 - The purpose of your trip is to enter the United States for business of a legitimate nature

 - You plan to remain for a specific limited period of time

 - You have sufficient funds to cover the expenses of the trip and your stay in the United States